-Many people are anxious to have shoulder replacement because they would like to relieve their pain.
-Pain relief is the primary indication- or reason- to have a shoulder replacement.
-However, people are also hoping that shoulder replacement may allow them to return to activities that they enjoy.
-That leads many patients to ask me about what kinds of activities will be allowed after shoulder replacement, and when they will be able to return to sports or activities.
+Many people are eager to have shoulder replacement surgery to relieve their pain.
+Pain relief is the main reason for undergoing a shoulder replacement.
+However, people also hope that shoulder replacement will enable them to get back to the activities they enjoy.
+As a result, patients often ask about which activities will be allowed after shoulder replacement and when they can return to sports or other activities.

-For my patients, I allow light to moderate activities, such as golf, swimming, bowling with a 12-pound ball, tennis, and light weight-training up to 15 pounds for the upper extremity.
-If you would like to throw a ball or play catch with grandchildren, I allow that within limits of comfort.
-That means if it is comfortable during the activity and not sore afterward, that activity is okay.
-For lifting, pushing and pulling around the home or on the job, I will allow up to 25 pounds intermittently at or below shoulder level.
+I recommend that my patients engage in light to moderate activities such as golf, swimming, bowling with a 12-pound ball, tennis, and lightweight training up to 15 pounds for the upper extremity.
+If you would like to throw a ball or play catch with your grandchildren, you can do so as long as it is comfortable during the activity and you are not sore afterward.
+For lifting, pushing, and pulling around the home or on the job, you can do so with weights up to 25 pounds intermittently at or below shoulder level.

-These above guidelines are general, and I may change or modify them depending on the type of replacement you have, whether your surgery is a primary (first time) or revision (re-do) surgery, whether you require bone grafting or additional procedures, and other factors.
-Please ask me if you have any questions about particular activities or work requirements before surgery.
+Patients can typically expect to fully return to work and sports within 3-4 months after surgery, assuming a standard recovery.
+These guidelines are general and may be adjusted based on the type of replacement surgery, whether it’s a primary (first-time) or revision (re-do) surgery, if bone grafting or additional procedures are needed, and other factors.
+Feel free to ask if you have any questions about specific activities or work requirements before surgery.

-In a recent survey of shoulder and elbow surgeons, surgeons’ restrictions varied based on where they practiced (Europe v. the United States), type of shoulder replacement, and patient’s experience with the activity.
-In this survey of surgeons, baseball/softball and snowboarding were undecided, and martial arts, lacrosse, and team handball were not allowed.
-Surgeons were undecided about doubles tennis, bowling, downhill skiing, and rowing, among other activities.
-Numerous activities were not allowed particularly with reverse, including singles tennis, football (soccer), weightlifting, basketball, and track and field.
+It’s important to note that not all surgeons agree on these recommendations.
+A recent survey of shoulder and elbow surgeons found that restrictions varied based on the surgeon’s location (Europe vs. the United States), the type of shoulder replacement, and the patient’s experience with the activity.
+The survey found that baseball/softball and snowboarding were undecided, while martial arts, lacrosse, and team handball were generally not allowed.
+Surgeons were also undecided about activities such as doubles tennis, bowling, downhill skiing, and rowing.
+Many activities were not recommended, particularly with reverse shoulder replacements, including singles tennis, football (soccer), weightlifting, basketball, and track and field.

 General Guidelines: